matik12/aurelia-oauth/README.md

 ![Authentication header](./pictures/jwt_token.png)

 This plugin implements only **OAuth implicit grant flow**, which is the recommended approach for both client side SPA applications and mobile apps.
-In this case, application does not need to supply login page and can leverage external login page with Single-Sign-On.
+In this case, application does not need to supply login page and can leverage external login page with Single Sign-On.
 Plugin relies on simple page redirects(**no popups!**) and therefore can be seamlessly used on mobile devices.
 Animation below shows plugin and its flow in action.

 ![OAuth Implicit Grant Flow](./pictures/oauth_flow.gif)